On the Indecisiveness of Kelly-Strategyproof Social Choice Functions: Alternative Proof of

 \CLandNI*

-\begin{proof} Assume for contradiction that there is a non-imposing SCF $f$ that satisfies the Condorcet loser property and strategyproofness for $n\geq 5$ and $m\geq 3$ alternatives.
-Since the Condorcet loser property and \Cref{lem:CL} strongly depend on the parity of the number of voters, we proceed with a case distinction on $n$.
+\begin{proof} Assume for contradiction that there is a non-imposing SCF $f$ that satisfies the Condorcet loser property and strategyproofness for $n\geq 4$ voters and $m\geq 3$ alternatives.
+Since the Condorcet loser property strongly depends on the parity of the number of voters, we proceed with a case distinction on $n$.
+For both cases, it is important that \Cref{lem:CL} and \ref{imp2} show that an alternative is the unique winner if it is uniquely top-ranked by at least $l=\lceil\frac{n+1}{2}\rceil$ voters.
+This follows from the observation that every set $I\subseteq N$ with $|I|\geq l$ is vetoing for $f$.
+Thus, \Cref{lem:CL} shows that such sets are also decisive, i.e., $f$ needs to choose an alternative $x$ as a unique winner if all voters in $I$ report the same preference relation with $x$ as unique top choice.
+Finally, \ref{imp2} allows to reorder the alternatives $y\in A\setminus \{a\}$ without affecting the choice set, which proves this auxiliary claim.

 \textbf{Case 1: $n$ is odd}